 VDOE-sponsored Intel Elements Professional Development

-INTEL Professional Development six-week online courses: These professional development courses are available to educators in Virginia at no cost.
+VDOE provides six-week facilitated online courses through a grant with Intel.
+These professional development courses are available to educators in Virginia at no cost.
 The courses are conducted all online (no face-to-face meetings needed) and take approximately 30 hours, or 5 hours per week, to complete.
 The courses are facilitated by Virginia educators.
-You will receive a certificate at the end that you can use towards 30 recertification points.
+Participants will receive a certificate at the end that can be used towards 30 recertification points.

 - VSTE Annual Technology in Education Conference – The Annual Technology in Education Conference brings educators together to explore ways to use technology to support and enhance teaching and learning.
-The 2012-2013 Annual Technology in Education conference will be held December 2 – 4, 2012 at the Virginia Beach Convention Center, Virginia Beach, Virginia.
+The 2016 Annual Technology in Education conference will be held December 4-6, 2016 at the Virginia Beach Conference Center.
 The conference is sponsored by the Virginia Society for Technology in Education (VSTE).
 If you have questions or need additional information, please contact Karen Richardson, VSTE Executive Director, at email@example.com.

 - Educational Technology Leaders Online (ETLO)

 - Upcoming vendor-based training for ITRTs and Technology Directors:

 Professional Development for Teachers Who Plan to Teach Online